mvrozanti/RAT-via-Telegram/README.md

 ## Notes:

-- Currently only Python2 is supported.
-Python3 support will be added soon!
+- ~~Currently only Python2 is supported.
+Python3 support will be added soon!~~ Thanks to <a href="http://github.com/dudeisbrendan03">dudeisbrendan03</a> we are on Python 3.7!

 ## Contributing:

 - This project is still in very early stages, so you can expect some bugs.
 Please feel free to report them!
 Even better, send a pull request :)